sackn/diffeq/lineIntegrals.md

 Consider the vector field $\vec{F} = \langle 3y, -2x \rangle$ and where $C$ is equal to the line segment between $(0,0)$ and $(2,4)$ (this is the curve).
 Find $\int_{C} \vec{F} \cdot d\vec{r}$

 We can start the problem by first paramterizing our line segment.
-We get the following,
+Doing so we get the following
 $$\vec{r}(t) = \langle 2t, 4t \rangle \quad t \in [0,1]$$

 Note that $\vec{r}(0) = \langle 0,0 \rangle$ and $\vec{r}(1) = \langle 2, 4 \rangle$ which is why our limits go from 0 to 1.
 For the problem we will also need to take the derivative of our parameritization:

 $$\vec{r}(t) = \langle 2,4 \rangle$$
 Putting what we have so far into the line integral we have the following:

 $$\int_{0}^{1} \langle 3y, -2x \rangle \cdot \langle 2, 4\rangle dt$$

 Our vector field is still in terms of $x$ and $y$.
 In order to match our paramterization we substitute $x=2t$ and $y=4t$.

 $$\int_{0}^{1} \langle 12t, -4t \rangle \cdot \langle 2,4 \rangle dt$$

 Applying the dot product,

 $$\int_{0}^{1} 24t - 16t dt$$

 Carrying out the rest of the integral

 $$8 \int_{0}^{1} t(dt) = 8(\frac{1^{2}}{2}- \frac{0}{2}) = 3 \quad \square$$